Playing Telephone with AI: The Educational Consequences of Whispering to the Machine

 From the outset, the poetic nuance and metaphorical elegance of the original were stripped away almost instantaneously.
 In the first cycle, the complete idea of “Life imitates art” is removed without a trace from the paraphrase.
 By the fifth cycle, media as a playful “massage” had vanished entirely.
 The AI had transformed these metaphors into literal, concrete explanations.
 The proverbial dance expressed between humanity and its tools emphasised in the original became simply a formulaic statement of ‘sensory enhancement’ and ‘perception shift’.
 Much like the renditions of Dwayne Johnson I saw on social media, the language had lost its original identity, and now represented something other.

 Perhaps most striking was how quickly this occurs.
 By cycle 10 all original attribution to John M. Culkin was erased.
 What began as a richly metaphorical insight into human-technology interaction had become an anonymous, generalised assertion lacking historical and intellectual grounding.
 The implications are clear.
-If AI-generated texts increasingly populate academic discourse, there is a danger that critical, complex ideas could become compressed, smoothed, and simplified to the point they are disconnected from their intellectual lineage, and ultimately from the reality which they study.
+If AI-interpreted readings and AI-generated texts increasingly populate academic discourse, there is a danger that critical, complex ideas could become compressed, smoothed, and simplified to the point they are stretched further and further away from their intellectual lineage, and ultimately further from the reality which they study.

 The original text compared to the AI-paraphrased text after 100 reiterations.